phalcon/documentation/docs/routing.md

     return $router;
 };
 ```
-In the above we will read the annotations from `Admin\Controllers\InvoicesController` if the URI starts with `/admin/invoices`.
+In the above, we will read the annotations from `Admin\Controllers\InvoicesController` if the URI starts with `/admin/invoices`.

-The router also understand prefixes to ensure that the routes are resolved as fast as possible.
+The router also understands prefixes to ensure that the routes are resolved as fast as possible.
 For instance for the following routes:

 ```
 /clients/{clientId:[0-9]+}/